 Bonus: Teach in the US or Online

 We've covered international locations for this article -- almost exclusively in the Middle East and Asia -- however, that doesn't mean you can't make a comfortable salary elsewhere.
-In fact, ESL teachers in the United States make on average $40,000 - 75,000 USD per year.
+ESL teachers in the United States earn on average $40,000 - $75,000 per year.

 Furthermore, teachers at international schools worldwide also make a very comfortable salary.
-This ranges from country to country and region, and those positions tend to require more experience and qualifications, but it's an especially attractive option for those who want to make a career out of teaching abroad.
+This ranges from country to country and region, and those positions tend to require more experience and qualifications.
+Teaching at an international school abroad is a desirable option for those who want to make a career out of teaching abroad.

-Lastly, staying at home can also mean teaching online.
-Teaching English online is a great way to gain teaching experience, connect with an international community, and save money, all while maintaining maximum flexibility.
-Salaries can vary widely, but you can expert to earn between $14-$22 per hour, which will certainly add up over time, especially if you factor in the money you'll save by not having to find accommodation, pay for flights, or cover international moving fees.
+Lastly, Teaching English online is a great way to gain teaching experience, connect with an international community, and save money, all while maintaining maximum flexibility.
+Salaries can vary widely, but you can expect to earn between $14-$22 per hour, which will certainly add up over time, especially relative to the expenses of traveling, living, and working internationally.

 - Typical requirements: Varies--generally a Bachelor's degree with be required.